Leonardo-Boss/suckless-site/tools.suckless.org/sandy.md

-SANDY
+sandy
 =====
-Sandy is an ncurses text editor with an easy-to-read, hackable C source.
+sandy is an ncurses text editor with an easy-to-read, hackable C source.
 Sandy tries to maximize screen estate, minimize the SLOC used and not get in your way too much.
 It can somehow be controlled using a named pipe that lives in /tmp and all preferences and keybindings are to be chosen at compile time.

 Features / Non-features
 -----------------------